About Us

 We are Seventh-day Adventists proclaiming the biblical understanding of the Godhead.

-This site was created as an invitation to all Seventh-day Adventists to re-examine the current position of the church with respect to its doctrine of Trinity, as it is taught and expressed within the church’s 28 Fundamental Beliefs (namely the number 3 and 4).
+This site was created as an invitation to all Seventh-day Adventists to re-examine the current position of the church with respect to its doctrine of Trinity, as it is taught and expressed within the church’s 28 Fundamental Beliefs (namely the number 2, 5, 6 and 14).
 We challenge all Seventh-day Adventists to see if the doctrine is actually tenable and can stand the test of the Scriptures and the Inspired Testimonies-writings of Ellen White.

 Often times we find extreme arguments, coupled with partial evidence, being employed by both Trinitarians and Non-Trinitarians within Seventh-day Adventism to defend their views.
-This site seeks balance and accuracy by taking into consideration the totality of Inspiration, both from the Bible and the Spirit of Prophecy along with an accurate assessment of the SDA Church history.
+This site seeks balance and accuracy by taking into consideration the totality of Inspiration, both from the Bible and the Spirit of Prophecy, along with an accurate assessment of the SDA Church history.
 This site is dedicated to providing contents that would spur impartial examination of the doctrine of Trinity as espoused by both the Catholic church and the Seventh-day Adventists, to arrive at a more clear understanding of the personality of God.
 Much of the contents on this website is devoted to furthering this Truth.
 This site is primarily intended for the Seventh-day Adventist community of believers.

 “It is necessary that our unity today be of a character that will bear the test of trial.
 We are in the school of the Master here, that we may be trained for the school above.
 We must learn to bear disappointment in a Christ-like manner, and the lesson taught by this will be of great importance to us.
 We have many lessons to learn, and many, many to unlearn.
 God and heaven alone are infallible.
 Those who think that they will never have to give up a cherished view, never have occasion to change an opinion, will be disappointed.
-As long as we hold to our own ideas and opinions with determined persistency, we cannot have the unity for which Christ prayed.” — Review and Herald, July 26, 1892, par.
-6, 7 • Ellen G. White
+As long as we hold to our own ideas and opinions with determined persistency, we cannot have the unity for which Christ prayed.” — {Ellen White, Review and Herald, July 26, 1892, par.
+6, 7}

 1. We renounce any labels such as “non-trinitarian”, “anti-trinitarian”, “Arian” or “semi-Arian” but we identify ourselves as Seventh-day Adventists who endeavors to hold the same belief that is consistent with what the church taught and believed in the last 25 years (1890 to 1915) of Ellen White’s life, as described in the 1889 Fundamental Principles of SDA.